AlexDisler/cordova-icon/README.md

 #### Notes:

-- Your `config.ml` file will not be updated by the tool (because images are automatically created in the good folders)
+- Your `config.xml` file will not be updated by the tool (because images are automatically created in the good folders)
 - Therefore, in your `config.xml`, be sure to remove all lines looking like `<icon src="res/android/ldpi.png" density="ldpi" />`

 ### Creating a cordova-cli hook